MMU2S - What is it and how does it work?

 Loading Filament

-There are a couple of considerations to keep in mind when loading filament into the MMU: filament tip and filament "straightness".
+There are a couple of considerations to keep in mind when loading filament into the MMU2S: filament tip and filament "straightness".
 You want the tip to be sharp and you want the filament to be straight to ensure it goes into each channel correctly.

-When cutting the filament tip, use sharp cutters and cut an angle.
+When cutting the filament tip, use sharp cutters and cut at an angle.
 As you're loading into the MMU, when it reaches the pulley body you may need to "persuade" the filament in to the final channel by using a small screwdriver or similar tool.
 You may need to open the idler body or move the selector out of the way using the buttons on the MMU in order to get more clearance.

 Then, using the printer menu, choose "Load to MMU" and choose the appropriate channel.
 See the pictures below for more information.